-Generally, once in your home, indoor plants are pretty neutral regarding the environment.
-Although they can reduce indoor air pollution (a little), houseplants aren't directly doing anything negative or positive.
-That's the first part of the answer.
+Generally, once settled in your home, indoor plants maintain a relatively neutral stance regarding the environment.
+While they can modestly reduce indoor air pollution, houseplants aren't directly performing any significant negative or positive actions.
+That's the first part of the answer

-The more complicated part of the question is what led them to you in the first place.
+The more complicated part of the question addresses their journey to you.
 We're talking about where they were grown, how they got to your home, and what they're growing in.

 Finally, how you're looking after them can significantly affect your climate footprint and the environment in general.

-The vast majority of houseplants end up being thrown away eventually.
-It's not great, but the good news is there are many things we can do differently to reduce the environmental impact of being plant parents.
+The vast majority of houseplants are eventually discarded.
+This outcome is far from ideal, but the good news is there are numerous ways we can adjust our practices to reduce the environmental impact of plant parenthood.

 It may seem that houseplants would have zero impact on the environment.
 They are, after all, "green" and wholesome living things, right?
-Wrong!
-Sort of.
+Not quite!

 OurHouseplants.com Position